leonp/thisdaysportion/_posts/2021-03-27-cms-component-ui.md

 {% include figure.html url="bard-z-bar.jpg" alt="Screenshot the Suffolk Libraries page editor z-bar component creator." caption="The z-bar UI consists of a form where editors enter text into fields or use a standard file picker." %}

-The editor doesn’t have any visual relationship with what’s rendered on the actual website:
+The editor doesn’t have any visual relationship to what’s rendered on the actual website:

 {% include figure.html url="rendered-z-bar.jpg" alt="Screenshot of the Suffolk Libraries website." caption="A typical z-bar on the Suffolk Libraries website." %}